 - VIEW TO CLICK: The ratio of the total number of times the banner was loaded and viewed on the webpage to the total number of times the users actually clicked on the banner.

-- VIEW TO OPEN: The ratio of the number of Journeys banner was loaded and viewed on the webpage to the number of open events triggered in the app; this will include both the open events when the user clicks the banner or does an open event manually after seeing the banner on the web.
+- VIEW TO OPEN: The ratio of the number of Journeys banners loaded and viewed on the webpage to the number of open events triggered in the app; this will include both the open events when the user clicks the banner or does an open event manually after seeing the banner on the web.

 To get the performance of the banner, you can scroll down to the table below the graph:

 The Performance view is a table view that lets you see a more granular view of your event data.
-Here you can filter and compare fields with the same parameters as in the graph view, and see a side by side view of your events.
+Here you can filter and compare fields with the same parameters as in the graph view, and see a side-by-side view of your events.
 Use the three vertical column button to select which events you'd like to see in this table.

 - You can export your current table view as a CSV file using the download button on the top right of the table.